The private walking tour specialists

 Arizona born and raised, Quincy originally came to Argentina as a teenager and immediately knew she wanted to speak Spanish with that romantic, Italian-esque accent.
 She decided to study abroad in Buenos Aires in 2009 and arrived minutes before the swine-flu sent the (sometimes neurotic) porteños into a paranoid frenzy.
 Her program was cancelled, inspiring her to explore the (mostly empty) city on her own.
 She became an avid alfajor aficionado and fernet fanatic, and sobbed her way through customs at the end of her six-month stint.

 After completing her degree in Sociology and Latin American studies, Quincy traveled from Mexico City by foot, bus, canoe, and train back to her beloved BA.
-She now delights in the city’s spectacular cafe culture, writes about all things Argentine culture, and teaches English to small children.
+She she enjoys scribbling poetry while sipping cafe-con-leche in the city’s spectacular old cafes, and teaches English to small children.

 A native Texan, Chance moved to Buenos Aires over 7 years ago from Los Angeles to learn Spanish.
 A “curious george” by nature, Chance has visited well over 20 countries in Europe, North and South America; over 40 states in the US; and 13 of Argentina’s 23 provinces.

 Inspired by some excellent travel guides he had on city tours in Munich and Rome, Chance took the leap back in 2008 and trained to give city tours of Buenos Aires.
 Since then he has guided visitors on their exploratory excursions in Buenos Aires, while never ceasing to scout new streets and neighborhoods in order to delve deeper into this city’s past and present.